afroisalreadyinu/real-world-haskell-chapter-10/readme.md

     } deriving (Show)
 ```

-The parsing function will take a `ParseState` with the `ByteString`
+The parsing function will take a `ParseState` with the `ByteString` to
-and the offset set to 0, returning an `Either String (a,
+be parsed and the offset set to 0, returning an `Either String (a,
 ParseState)`.
 The question is how to encapsulate the parsing
 steps.
 The authors use a newtype declaration to achieve this.
 This is
 a surprise move, as there was no example of putting a function inside